 Biomass is anything that is alive.
 It is also anything that was alive a short time ago.
 Trees, crops, garbage, and animal waste are all biomass.
-Most of the biomass we use for energy today is wood.
+Most biomass we use for energy today is biofuel-biomass turned into fuels for cars and trucks.
+Another important type of biomass is wood.
 We burn wood to make heat.